Co-operation of fundamental research with clinical work in radiation oncology | Canada Hyperbarics Skip to main content

 What They Found

 The authors reviewed the historical collaboration between fundamental research and clinical trials in radiation oncology, using hyperbaric oxygen radiotherapy in England as a case study.
-They highlighted the importance of tumor radiobiology for improving future cancer radiotherapy outcomes.
+They highlighted the importance of tumour radiobiology for improving future cancer radiotherapy outcomes.

 Canadian Relevance